leotappe/leotappe.github.io/_posts/2020-03-18-hello-world.markdown

 ---
 Hi there!

-Due to a certain beverage-named pandemic keeping me indoors a lot these days, I decided to set up a personal website using [GitHub Pages](https://pages.github.com/).
+Due to a certain beverage-named pandemic keeping me indoors a lot these days, I decided to set up this blog using [GitHub Pages](https://pages.github.com/).
 If I find that I have something enlightening to share with the world, I might post it on here.
 No promises though.

 The rest of this post is really just about testing some stuff.